centreon/centreon-archived/doc/en/administration_guide/poller/wizard_add_poller.rst

 Remote Server in the list.
 Then click **Apply**:

 .. note::
-    If you want to change the sens of the flow between the Centreon Server (or the Remote Server and the Poller, check the **Advanced: reverse Centreon Broker communication flow** chexkbox.
+    If you want to change the sense of the flow between the Centreon Server (or the Remote Server and the Poller, check the **Advanced: reverse Centreon Broker communication flow** checkbox.

-Wait few seconds, the wizard will configure your new server.
+Wait a few seconds, the wizard will configure your new server.

 The Poller is now configured: